kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 It operates in 2 modes:

-* `./genconfs` will create a set of config files for a localhost test of kadena.
+* `./genconfs` will create a set of config files for a localhost test of Kuro.
 It will ask you how many cluster and client nodes you'd like.
 * `./genconfs --distributed <cluster-ips file>` will create a set of config files using the IP addresses specified in the files.